Are you too much alike (too similar) to make it work? The upside and downside of having a partner who is just like you.

 Karen and Greg are both quick-witted, confident, romantic, adventurous, fun-loving, ambitious, cut-throat lawyers who love their lives and careers.
 They both are very social and love meeting new people, seeing new places, and doing the unpredictable and risky.

 Mentally, they both love to pursue even the most radical idea to its logical conclusion.
-They are also easily adaptable in terms of habits and mindsets.
-Emotionally, they are both expressive and believe that when a problem comes up, each side should be heard and appreciated and both people should work together until the problem is resolved.
+They are also easily adaptable, expressive and believe that when a problem comes up; each side should be heard and appreciated and both people should work together until the problem is resolved.

 Dating someone who has the characteristics you already posses has the advantage of instant compatibility and true communication because both parties have a real understanding of the other’s side point of view.
 The idea of “ownership” of a partner is not an issue because each sees the other as “their own person,” and not a missing half of the other.